Exploratorium: Bechtel Gallery 3: Seeing and Reflections

-East Gallery: Living Systems
+Gordon and Betty Moore Gallery 4: Living Systems

-The East Gallery houses a much-expanded selection of life sciences exhibits.
+Gallery 4, previously known as the East Gallery, houses a much-expanded selection of life sciences exhibits.
 Many exhibits relate directly to the immediate local environment, such as the Glass Settling Plate (barnacles and other creatures are grown on a plate in the Bay, then put live under a mobile microscope to be observed from both above and below) and the Algae Chandelier (visitors can pump air to nourish overhead tanks of colorful phytoplankton).
 Other exhibits explore different biological systems and processes, such as the imaging station with mouse stem cells, the live cow’s eye dissections, and the Live Chicken Embryo (one of the oldest of the Living Systems exhibits, showing live chicken embryos at different stages of development).